-In a first, Varanasi hosts Pravasi Bhartiya Divas; UP CM Yogi Adityanath, EAM Sushma Swaraj inaugurate youth PBD
+In a first, Varanasi hosts Pravasi Bharatiya Divas; UP CM Yogi Adityanath, EAM Sushma Swaraj inaugurate youth PBD

-VARANASI: The stage is set for the 15th edition of the Pravasi Bhartiya Divas that is being held for the first time in Varanasi.
+VARANASI: The stage is set for the 15th edition of the Pravasi Bharatiya Divas that is being held for the first time in Varanasi.
 The three-day event from 21st to 23 January will be marked with scores of sessions, seminal talks by experts and luminaries in their fields, cultural programmes and visits of the NRIs to renowned places of Kashi, Sarnath and Ganga Ghats among others.
 External Affairs Minister Sushma Swaraj along with UP Chief Minister Yogi Adityanath inaugurated the Youth PBD on Monday,

-The theme for the Pravasi Bhartiya Divas this year is the "Role of Indian Diaspora in building New India".
+The theme for the Pravasi Bharatiya Divas this year is the "Role of Indian Diaspora in building New India".
 During the discussions over the next three days, several world leaders of Indian origin will share their insights into the role of Indian diaspora for a New India.

 Major events include -